LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 ## Data Definitions

-**User**: Any person who uses the website

-**Unregistered User**: A person who utilizes the website but has not created an account.
+**Unregistered User**: A person who utilizes the website that is not registered with the database.
 This user can only access the website as “read-only”.
-This type of user has the lowest level of privileges.
+This type of user has the least amount of privileges.

-**Registered User**: A person who utilizes the website and has created an account.
-This user is granted can post a new issue, edit issues they have posted, delete their old posts, and do everything an unregistered user can.
+**Registered User**: A person who utilizes the website that is registered with the database.
+This user is granted special privileges such as posting a new post, editing a previous post submitted by the same user, or deleting a previously created post, as well as all features available to unregistered users.

 **Admin**: A registered user with special permissions geared toward keeping the website running as intended and removing inappropriate content.
-Site admins are also responsible for tracking and removing/merging multiple posts about the same issue.
+Site admins are also responsible for tracking and removing/merging multiple posts about the same post.

-**Post**: A user report of an issue.
-Posts can include a location, date, the reporter’s username, description of the issue, and/or images or video.
+**Issue**: A user report of an issue they noticed.
+May include an image, location, time posted, username of postee, and description of the issue.

-**Status**: This refers to the state at which an issue is currently.
-An issue can be verified, in progress, planned, or resolved.
+**Status**: The current state of an issue.
+An issue can be verified, in progress, planned, resolved, or locked.

-**Verified**: In this state, the post has been approved by an as an accurate representation of a real-world issue.
+>**Verified**: In this state, the issue has been approved by an as an accurate representation of a real-world issue.

-**In Progress**: In this state, the post has been accepted by an admin and is displayed on the main website.

-**Planned**: In this state, the issue is planned for cleanup or resolution but is not being actively treated.
+>**Planned**: In this state, the issue is planned for cleanup or resolution but is not being actively treated.

+>**In Progress**: In this state, the issue is being actively cleaned, treated, or otherwise handled.

-**Resolved**: In this state, the issue has been resolved by the appropriate authorities/facilities.
-The post is changed from in progress to resolved by an admin or the user who originally submitted it.
+>**Resolved**: In this state, the issue has been resolved by the appropriate authorities/facilities.
+The issue is changed from in progress to resolved by an admin or the user who originally submitted it.

-**Locked**: In this state, only admins can make changes to the post.
+>**Locked**: In this state, only admins can make changes to the post.
+The locked state is used for any posts that have been previously verified but now has complications.

-**Agency**: The establishment, company, or branch Government in charge of resolving or fixing the issue in question
+**Agency**: The establishment, company, or government branch in charge of resolving or fixing the post in question

-**Comment**: A text message a registered user adds to a post
+**Comment**: A text message posted by a registered user on an issue

-**User Profile**: Username and email.
-Username is displayed visibly to everyone, email is only visible to admins.
+**User Profile**: User picture, username and activity.
+Can be edited by user in the user panel

-**User Panel**: See the user’s posts, up-votes, and edit profile
+**User Panel**: Allows the user to view and update their profile and account information and settings

-**Admin Panel**: The resource used by administrators to help mediate content submitted by users on the website
+**Admin Panel**: Allows administrators to help mediate content submitted by users on the website

-**User Record**: A record in the database that stores a registered user’s name and e-mail address

-**Issue Record**: A record in the database that stores an issue’s location, status, and short description of the issue.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ## List of Functional Requirements

-1. **Users** shall be able to search for **incidents** by location.
+1. **Unregistered Users** shall be able to search for **incidents** by location.

-6. **Users** shall be able to view **incident** reports.
+6. **Unregistered Users** shall be able to view **incident** reports.

 1. **Registered Users** shall be able to **post** a report of an **incident**.